wirshingh/Mitofinder-using-spades-assemblies-array/README.md

 ```

 ### Step 2
 Run array builder.
-Copy large script below and run in Hydra.
+Copy the large script below and run in Hydra.
 Script puts the output files in a directory you specify:

 Example:
 bash mf_array_builder_output.sh